 - I find it pretty useful for me to do a “parting the red sea” pose (holding both arms up by the side of the body) when I cross the roads.
 Maybe it helps to make the drivers notice me, or it just help me to put myself in a “Zen” mode and keep my pace.
 Anyway, it works like a charm every time!

 Yes, the Vietnamese traffic is probably well-known to the world.
 Most Vietnamese motorcycle riders have a habit of honking the horn almost constantly, particularly when they want to speed up and pass other bikes.
 People will use horns more to announce “I am here” than to warn of danger.
-They will also use it to other riders to move aside and let them through.
+They will also use it for other riders to move aside and let them through.
 Locals normally do not feel offended or upset by this practice.

 Unwind in Hoàn Kiếm Lake and look for the giant turtle

 Once I walked through the horrendous traffic from the Old Quarter.
 I sunk in the tranquility of the Hoàn Kiếm Lake, the focal point of Hanoi city.
 Although, technically, the lake is a “pond” of depth 1.2-meter.
-Legend has it, the Emperor Lê Lợi was given a magic sword, “Heavenly Will”, from the Dragon King, which led his victory to the China army in the Ming Dynasty.
+Legend has it, the Emperor Lê Lợi was given a magic sword, “Heavenly Will”, from the Dragon King, which led to his victory to the China army in the Ming Dynasty.
 One day, when the Emperor was boating on the lake, a Golden Turtle, which is the servant of the Dragon King surfaced and reclaimed the sword.
 The Emperor renamed the lake “Hoàn Kiếm” afterward, meaning “returned sword”.
 There are reports of sightings of a giant turtle in the lake for the past years; While those sightings may not be true, there was a unique species of giant softshell turtle living in the lake (even called the Hoàn Kiếm turtle, but a group of scientists suggested they are actually the same as the Yangtze giant softshell turtle).
 Unfortunately, the last Hoàn Kiếm turtle in the lake passed away and Hoàn Kiếm turtle is considered extinct in 2016.

 Take a break in the afternoon: Break up your sightseeing and go early in the morning and the late afternoon.
 It can get quite hot visiting the attractions so taking a nice long break in the middle of the day can keep you refreshed for the afternoon’s activities.